 The recent regulations include the mandatory Variation Margin (VM) and the EU Benchmark Regulation (BMR).
 VM and the related renumeration of collateral means that overnight benchmarks are now ubiquitous.
 The EU BMR will have severe impacts on derivative market, e.g. on the EUR, GBP, SEK and DKK, from January 2022.
 For all major currencies, new benchmarks have been proposed and the market are in a transition phase.
 Each transition has its own idiosyncrasies and a common transition approach cannot be expected.
 On the EUR side, a recalibration approach with clean discounting has been introduced for EONIA to ESTR transition since 2 October 2019.

-On the fallback side, several options have been proposed and ISDA is holding consultations on some of them.
-The results of the first ISDA consultation has been to select the ``compounding setting in arrears" adjusted rate and the "historical median spread with a 5-year lookback period" approach.
+On the fallback side, several options have been proposed by ISDA.
+The results of the consultations has been to select the "compounding setting in arrears with 2 days shift" adjusted rate and the "historical median spread with a 5-year lookback period" approach.
 We present those options and emphasise their drawbacks.
-In particular the compounding setting in arrears lack of details and, in the words of ISDA, is not workable for some products.
+In particular the compounding setting in arrears still lack of details and, in the words of ISDA, is not workable for some products.
 We also present alternative options supported by different working groups.
-The historical spread option can lead to significant value transfer, some of them having already taken place.
+The historical spread option has led and continue to lead to significant value transfers.
 We present historical data is several currencies to support the theoretical developments.
 The presentation focuses is on the quantitative finance impacts for derivatives.